bimdata/javascript-api-client/docs/CheckplanApi.md

 <a name="getCheckplan"></a>
 # **getCheckplan**
-> CheckPlan getCheckplan(projectPk, cloudPk, id, )
+> CheckPlan getCheckplan(id, projectPk, cloudPk, )